Age Discrimination Lawyer in Allentown, PA

 No. The Older Workers Benefit Protection Act of 1990 (“OWBPA”) made it illegal for employers to:

-• Use an employee’s age as the basis for discrimination in benefits
+- Use an employee’s age as the basis for discrimination in benefits

-• Target older workers for layoffs on the basis that benefits are too costly
+- Target older workers for layoffs on the basis that benefits are too costly

-If you are at least 40 years old, your employer cannot terminate you because your benefits are too costly.
-Your employer must follow the “equal benefits or equal cost” rule.
-This rule requires it to either provide equal benefits to older and younger workers or pay the same benefit costs for all employees.
-The law only allows an employer to reduce benefits based on age only if the cost of providing the reduced benefits to older workers is the same as the cost of providing benefits to younger workers.
-In other words, if your employer pays only $100 in monthly premiums for each worker, this policy does not violate the ADEA even if causes you to pay more out-of-pocket for your benefits or to lose benefits.
+The law allows an employer to reduce benefits based on age only if the cost of providing reduced benefits to older workers is the same as the cost of providing benefits to younger workers.
+In other words, if your employer pays only $100 in monthly premiums for each worker, this policy does not violate the ADEA even if it causes you to pay more out-of-pocket for your benefits or to lose benefits.

-How Do You File An Age Discrimination Claim?
+How Do You File an Age Discrimination Claim?

 If you file your age discrimination claim with the EEOC in Pennsylvania, it will automatically be filed with the PHRC.
 The same is true if you file first with the PHRC.
 While you are not required to have an attorney in order to file the complaint, hiring an experienced age discrimination lawyer is crucial to your success.
 Even at this preliminary stage, you must navigate many complex rules and procedures.
 Therefore, failure to do so can harm your case.